 Faculty: The Arts (continued) Stage 2

 Subject: Music - Ensemble Performance

 Music - Solo Performance

-Length of Course: Full Year (2 x 10 Credit Courses - both resulted at the end of the yea r)
+Length of Course: Full Year (2 x 10 Credit Courses - both resulted at the end of the year)

-Pre-Requisites: Music Ensemble Performance and Music Solo Performance mustorial one of these has already been successfully completed).
-Competent achievement in at Stage 1 Music Students should be proficient at an instrument and are encourage privately or through the school.
+Pre-Requisites: Music Ensemble Performance and Music Solo Performance must be studied together at Stage 2 (unless one of these has already been successfully completed).
+Competent achievement in at Stage 1 Music Students should be proficient at an instrument and are encouraged to attend weekly music lessons

 SACE Board of SA Codes: privately or through the school.
 Ensemble: 2MEB10 Solo: 2MSO10

 Course Leads to: University Study